asb127/monodepth2-beamng/README.md

 - **Windows:**
   Download the installer from the [official Mega CMD page](https://mega.nz/cmd) and follow the installation instructions.
 - **Other Linux distributions:**
-  See the [official Mega CMD documentation](https://mega.nz/cmd) for installation instructions specific to your distribution.
+  See the [official Mega CMD documentation](https://mega.nz/cmd) for installation instructions specific to each distribution.

-#### 2.2 Download the Dataset
+### 2.2 Download the Dataset

 - **With megatools:**
   ```sh